 Your yacht may come equipped with a digital depth finder.
 It will provide you with measurements of water depth beneath the boat.
-Read the manufacturer's operating instructions included in your owner's packet before using the unit.
+We suggest that you read the manufacturer's owner's operating instructions included in your yacht's owner's packet before using the unit.